Advanced Diploma in Business Management

 English Requirements (Non-Native English Speakers only)

-• Pass the University’s English Proficiency Test.
+• Completion of the University’s English Proficiency Test.

 Unconditional admissions acceptance is offered to a prospective student whose application meets all admissions requirements and has been validated by an Admissions Officer.